Introduction and background

 Sustainable products

 The Tropical World café continues to use paper bags and has introduced paper-based takeaway containers for food and drink.
-Efforts continue to replace existing for-sale items with more sustainable alternatives – for example, the café will soon stock ‘Wild Waters’ soft drinks which supports the BIAZA Rainforest Conservation Initiative with each bottle sold.
+Efforts continue to replace existing for-sale items with more sustainable alternatives – for example, the café currently stocks ‘Wild Waters’ soft drinks which supports the BIAZA Rainforest Conservation Initiative with each bottle sold.

-Additionally, we are planning on advertising examples of the products available on the Proyecto titi website which when sold will financially support the Proyecto titi Cotton-top tamarin conservation effort (see 2025 – Forward planning).
+The giftshop also now advertises examples of the products available on the Proyecto titi website which when sold will financially support the Proyecto titi Cotton-top tamarin conservation effort, further highlighting that Tropical World’s link to that project and therefore contributing to the conservation of the species in the wild.

 As more products come online, we will ensure we inform our visitors through interpretation, signage, and social media that the food/products they are purchasing are from ethical sources, we will undertake awareness raising about the difference this makes to wildlife worldwide and what visitors can do to support this.